LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 The `fhirServer/bulkdata/maxInputPerRequest` is used to configure a maximum number of inputs supported by the instance.
 The default number is 5.

-Note: When `$import` is executed, the data must include a specified `Resource.id`, if not specified, the data is logged as being in Error.
+Note: When `$import` is executed, if a resource to import includes a `Resource.id` then this id is honored (via create-on-update).
+If `Resource.id` is not valued, the server will perform a create and assign a new `Resource.id` for this resource.

 Following is the beautified response of sample polling location request after the export is finished: